 Shannon Sterling - Faculty

-Dr. Sterling's hydrology career began in British Columbia in the 1990s assessing the impacts of deforestation on watersheds after finishing her undergraduate degree (McGill) and Masters (UBC).
-She became interested in global hydrology at Duke University for her PhD studies, followed by post-doctoral work in France.
-Two children and one teaching stint at University of Toronto later, and she is now an Associate Professor in Earth Science at Dalhousie University.
+Dr. Sterling’s hydrology career began in British Columbia in the 1990s assessing the impacts of deforestation on watersheds after finishing her undergraduate degree (McGill) and Master (UBC), She became interested in global hydrology at Duke University for her Ph.D. studies, followed by post-doctoral work in France.
+Two children and one teaching stint at the University of Toronto later, she is now an Associate Professor in Earth Sciences at Dalhousie University.

 Honours Thesis Courses

-Effects of human impacts on watersheds and rivers.
+Effects of human impact on watersheds and rivers.